lwconklin/GUI508/README.md

 <li>This class will also call the regex scanner with the results coming back in a dictionary structure.</li>
 </ol>
 <li>Scanner class is the main driver to find the .Net control.</li>
 <ol><li>ASPXScan() is the main method.
-In our example it is "AddToMasterDictionary(button.ParseRadioButton(list,aspxControl, fileInfo.Name, fileInfo.DirectoryName))
+In our example it is "AddToMasterDictionary(button.ParseRadioButton(list,aspxControl, fileInfo.Name, fileInfo.DirectoryName))</li>
 </ol>
-</li>Now that we have found all of the instances of CheckedListBox we need to perform the validation.
+<li>Now that we have found all of the instances of CheckedListBox we need to perform the validation.
 Validation and Rules classes come into play now.
 Validation class is the driver and decides what rules the CheckedListBox must meet to be 508 complaint.</li>
 <li>Once all of the .Net controls have been process the results in the dictionary (Scanner.AspxControlSorted) will appear in the grid view.</li>
 <li>The text for each control is linked by a message id.
 Each control can have its own message ids or share some common ones between controls.
 The message test is an XML file.
 Having an XML file allows users to change to meet their own developers and project managers help their own organizations become 508 complaint. </li>
 </ol>